poptech-global-tech-pvt-ltd/terraforming-pop-stage/README.md

 # terraforming-pop-stage
-This repository holds Terraform files for Pop-stage
+This repository holds Terraform files for Pop-stage.